||Harry S Truman (D)

 Empire Day (Canada)

-The South Carolina Democratic Party’s county-to-county “speakings” featuring Gov. Strom Thurmond and Sen. Olin D. Johnston goes to Aiken and St. Matthews for the third day of the party’s official campaign season.
-Thurmond, the 1948 “Dixiecrat” presidential candidate against Harry Truman, is trying to unseat Johnston, who bitterly opposed Truman’s nomination then supported him in the race for President, and now is running against Truman’s civil rights record in South Carolina.
+The South Carolina Democratic Party’s county-to-county “speakings” featuring Gov. Strom Thurmond and Sen. Olin D. Johnston goes to Aiken in the morning and St. Matthews in the afternoon for the third day of the party’s official campaign season.
+Thurmond, the 1948 “Dixiecrat” presidential candidate against Harry Truman, is trying to unseat Johnston, who bitterly opposed Truman’s nomination then supported him in the general election.
+Johnston is now running against Truman’s civil rights record in South Carolina.
 Thurmond charges Johnston with “wobbling in and wobbling out so much it is hard to keep up with him.
 First he is against Truman, then he is for him.
 Now he is against him when the Democrats of South Carolina begin blowing on his neck.”
 Johnston defends working within the Democratic party, citing the successful filibuster

 of the Federal Employment Practices bill.
 “Don’t you be hoodwinked.
 The South must remain inside the Democratic Party … Our strongest bulwark is to remain in the Democratic Party.
 Whether you like it or not, Truman is President for two more years … I don’t like it, but I can’t help it.
 No Truman or Humphrey (referring to Sen. Hubert Humphry (D-MN)) is going to run me out of the party of my forefathers.”
 Thurmond accuses Johnston of remaining “silent as a tomb” when Truman ordered the desegregation of the U.S. military.
 “If I had been in the Senate … I would not have been silent.
 I would have taken a stand with Bradley, Eisenhower and Marshall and would have opposed integrating the races.”
 Thurmond invokes his 1948 campaign and says, “I fought for states’ rights and we will continue to fight for states rights.”
 The debates that have taken place over the past three days will set the tone for the next five weeks of campaigning in each of the state’s forty-six counties.

-May 25: A Chicago Green Hornet streetcar, packed with evening rush-hour commuters, collides with a gasoline truck at 63rd and State Streets.
+May 25: Chicago street car explosion kills 34.
+A Chicago Green Hornet streetcar, packed with evening rush-hour commuters, collides with a gasoline truck at 63rd and State Streets.
 The streetcar goes into a switch to avoid a flooded underpass.
 But the motorman, apparently not paying attention, drives through the switch at full speed and rams the dual-trailer truck carrying about eight thousand gallons of fuel.
 The leaking fuel explodes and catches fire, engulfing the streetcar.
-Thirty-four are killed, including the motorman and truck driver, and fifty are injured, more than half of them critically.
+Thirty-four are killed, including the motorman and truck driver.
+Fifty are injured, more than half of them critically.
 A river of flaming gasoline flows down State Street, setting fire to several parked cars and eight buildings.

-May 25: The Brooklyn-Battery Tunnel, connecting lower Manhattan at Battery Park and Brooklyn, opens to the public amid tremendous pomp and ceremony.
-The tunnel is the longest vehicular tunnel in the U.S. to date, and cost eight lives and $80 million (about $860 million today).
+May 25: Brooklyn-Battery Tunnel opens.
+The Brooklyn-Battery Tunnel, connecting lower Manhattan at Battery Park and Brooklyn, opens to the public amid tremendous pomp and ceremony.
+Construction began in 1940 and it was supposed to be finished in 1944, but the war interrupted work in 1942, and post-war shortages and construction complications pushed its completion back to 1950.
+The project cost eight lives and $80 million (about $860 million today).
+The tunnel is the longest vehicular tunnel in the U.S. to date.
 Twenty minutes after the tunnel’s opening, a car stalls in the Manhattan-bound tube, causing a traffic backup in Brooklyn.

 ▲Friday, May 26